AILearner93/FWMidMod_AssignmentCode/README.md

 1. **Download the latest zip file from this repository**
 2. **Unzip the file into a desired location**

-  alternatively using git to clone the repositery.
+  Alternatively using git to clone the repository.

   ```sh
   git clone https://github.com/AILearner93/FWMidMod_AssignmentCode